Coronavirus Disease 2019 (COVID-19)

 What is COVID-19?

 Coronavirus disease 2019 (COVID-19) is an infectious disease that most often causes a respiratory illness.
-It's caused by a new (novel) coronavirus called SARS-CoV-2.
+It's caused by a virus called SARS-CoV-2.
 There are many types of coronavirus.
-Coronaviruses are a very common cause of bronchitis.
+They are a common cause of bronchitis.
 They may sometimes cause lung infection (pneumonia).
 Symptoms can range from mild to severe respiratory illness.
 These viruses are also found in some animals.

-All U.S. states and every country around the world have reported cases of COVID-19.
 Like other viruses, the virus that causes COVID-19 changes (mutates) all the time.
-This leads to variants that can easily spread, including the delta and omicron variants.
+This leads to variants that can easily spread, including the Delta and Omicron variants.
 They may cause milder or more severe symptoms.
-COVID-19 is a rapidly emerging infectious disease.
-This means that scientists are actively researching it.

 What causes COVID-19?

 The virus SARS-CoV-2 causes COVID-19.
 The original source of the virus is unknown.
-The virus spreads and infects people fairly easily.
-Some people who have been infected in an area may be unsure how or where they became infected.
+The virus infects people and spreads fairly easily.
+Some people who have been infected may be unsure how or where they became infected.
 The virus is most commonly spread through droplets of fluid that a person expels into the air by talking, coughing, singing, or sneezing.
-It may be spread if you touch a surface with virus on it, such as a handle or object, or the skin of an infected person, and then touch your eyes, nose, or mouth.
+It some cases, it may be spread if you touch a surface with virus on it, such as a handle or object, or the skin of an infected person, and then touch your eyes, nose, or mouth.